 The Laborers’ Health and Safety Fund of North America is committed both to healthier Laborers and healthier employer bottom lines.

-We know that a safety conscious and healthy workforce has far less lost work time injuries.
+We know that safety conscious and healthy workforce has far less lost work time injuries.
 Finally, we know that outstanding, long-term health promotion and occupational safety and health programs mean happier, more fulfilling lives for Laborers and their families.

 We are dedicated to:

-- Enhancing jobsite health and safety
+- Enhancing Jobsite health and safety

 - Bolstering the health of Laborers and their families